MITHaystack/digital_rf/README.rst

 Using source code package
 -------------------------

 First, ensure that you have the above-listed dependencies installed.
+On macOS the dependencies can be installed through macports.

 Clone the repository and enter the source directory::